 - Board and staff training

-We know there are a ton of firms and every one offers different packages, so it’s easy to be overwhelmed, but don’t forget that you can use the help and knowledge of your network.
+There are plenty of consulting firms out there and each one offers different packages, so it’s easy to be overwhelmed; however, don’t forget that you can use the help and knowledge of your network to support this process.
+Look towards these resources:

 Your peers from other nonprofit organizations probably have some experience with hiring a consultant (or they know someone who does), so don’t hesitate to reach out.

 Look for nonprofits that have similar supporter bases and goals.
-For example, if your nonprofit is locally-focused and has a staff of ten, you may not want to ask a national nonprofit with 100+ employees for a recommendation.
+For example, if your nonprofit is locally focused and has a staff of ten, you may not want to ask a national nonprofit with 100+ employees for a recommendation.
+Instead, one that is most similar to yours will ensure you find a consultant with the most relevant background.

 After you’ve used your network to recruit consultant candidates, you’ll want to be thorough in the hiring process.
 Meeting with your top candidates will probably be the easiest way to get a feel for their personalities and decide if their values align with your nonprofit’s.